NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/bird-occupancy-modelling/Bird_Occupancy_Modeling.md

 Other functional forms can also be used, but aren't included in this tutorial.
 For example:

 * `psi ~ elevation + I(elevation^2)` could model a polynomial relationship.
 For example, a species might prefer mid-elevation forests but be less common at both low and high elevations.
 * `psi ~ elevation + forest_cover` could include multiple covariates influencing occupancy.
-For example, a bird may be more likely to occur at higher elevations plus areas with greater forest cover.
+For example, a bird may be more likely to occur at higher elevations and in areas with greater forest cover.
 * `psi ~ elevation * forest_cover` could model an interaction between variables.
 For example, forest cover might increase occupancy at low elevations but have little effect at high elevations.

 Detection probability could also be modeled as a function of site covariates in the same way.
 In this example, however, we keep detection probability constant using `p ~ 1` so that we can focus on how elevation influences occupancy.